 - Remember not to let your chest fall forward.
 As you do the exercise, keep your feet flat on the floor.

 - Repeat for at least five times on every side.

 3. Pelvic Tilts

 The pelvis is located by your lower abdomen.
 It’s important to strengthen these muscles as it supports the torso and the pelvis.
-Pelvic tilts are one of the best ways to do so since it stimulates and strengthens your lower abdominals.
+Pelvic tilts are one of the best seated core exercises for seniors since it stimulates and strengthens your lower abdominals.